cloudify-cosmo/repex/README.md

   --tag TEXT                      A tag to match with a set of tags in the
                                   config.
 Can be used multiple times [config only]
+  --validate / --no-validate      Validate the config (defaults to True)
+                                  [config only]
   -v, --verbose                   Show verbose output -h, --help                      Show this message and exit.